15 lovely things to see in the Latin Quarter in Paris

 On the other side of the street, the grandiose and prestigious University of Sorbonne, easily recognizable with its dome and observatory tower, houses four prestigious colleges and is often considered the best university in France in its fields, especially in literary arts.

-If you stay in Paris long enough, don’t miss the chance of entering the beautiful Sainte Genevieve Library at La Sorbonne.
+If you stay in Paris long enough, don’t miss the chance of entering the beautiful Saint Genevieve Library at La Sorbonne.

 5. The Pantheon

-Keep climbing Mount Sainte-Genevieve until you reach the grandiose Pantheon.
+Keep climbing Mount Saint-Genevieve until you reach the grandiose Paris Pantheon.
 The monumental mausoleum protecting the remains of the greatest people in French History was the result of the transformation of a church under the reign of Louis XV.
-Under its dome forever lie Victor Hugo, Voltaire, Rousseau, Antoine de Saint-Exupery – the author of The Little Prince, Louis Braille – the inventor of a special alphabet for the blind, Pierre and Marie Curie, Alexandre Dumas, and many more.
+Under its dome is the final resting place of Victor Hugo, Voltaire, Rousseau, Antoine de Saint-Exupery – the author of The Little Prince, Louis Braille – the inventor of a special alphabet for the blind, Pierre and Marie Curie, Alexandre Dumas, and many more.

 While visiting this impressive structure, do not miss the Foucault pendulum under the dome.
 This pendulum is a scientific experiment by Léon Foucault which was hung here due to the ceiling height required for the experiment to be conclusive.
 It aims at demonstrating the Earth rotation.

 Before leaving the area, get around the building on the left when you look at the main façade.
-Don’t miss the chance to enter Saint-Etienne-du-Mont Church, next door.
+Don’t miss the chance to enter one of Paris’s most ornately decorated and oldest church Saint-Etienne-du-Mont Church, next door.
 Although quite ordinary on the outside, the inside of the church is beautiful and decorated with a nice rood screen, which is the last remaining in Paris.
 Most visitors miss this place worth the detour.